 How do I get a record of my gift for tax purposes?

 Tax receipts come from Yale by email, if your gift is made online, and by snail mail if you send a check.
 If you have lost or misplaced your receipt for the current year, please contact Ned Allyn Parker

 , who will make sure you receive an additional copy.

-Students in the Andover Newton Seminary Diploma Program do not pay any tuition for joining us in their preparation for ministry, which means that we rely, in part, on the faithful and generous contributions made to the Annual Fund.
+Andover Newton does not receive tuition revenue for the diploma program, which means that students do not pay additional fees to be a part of the Andover Newton Seminary program.
+It also means that we rely, in part, on the faithful and generous contributions made to the Annual Fund to support operations, provide scholarship support, and deliver our programs.
 Gifts directed to the Annual Fund are put to immediate use in a variety of ways, providing timely assistance to address Andover Newton’s greatest needs across campus.
 Among the most critical needs are student financial aid, faculty salaries and support, and curriculum and program development.

 How can I create a scholarship?

 Scholarships not only help students long into the future, but they are also a way of offering tribute to the legacy of a loved one connected to Andover Newton, whether they be a graduate or a friend of the school.
 Andover Newton, along with Yale Divinity School and Berkeley Divinity School, has made scholarships a top priority for fundraising.
 We want students to enter ministry unencumbered by graduate school debt and to be able to make their career decisions based on sacred call.
 Andover Newton Seminary invites our individual and community partners to join us in addressing this priority, recognizing the impact it will make on clergy and the congregations in which they serve.
 Seminary debt is a crisis we must overcome, and we can only do it with our faithful companions who have journeyed with us through so much.

 There are a number of ways to make a donation to Andover Newton.
 Gifts of stock are one of these.
 To learn more, visit our Ways to Give page